-The $AvgSentiment{itg}$ measure ranges from -1 (all bearish) to +1 (all bullish).
-If no messages were posted for a given firm/day/group, we set the average sentiment measure equal to 0, as we assume that no change in sentiment occurred from the last time the users posted.
-Table 4, Panel C displays the summary statistics of average sentiment change in messages for all users, and then broken down by investment philosophy, experience, and holding period.
+From reading the messages, many investors post new messages as their sentiment changes.
+They might not necessarily go from being bullish to being bearish, but they might feel more or less strongly about a given stock.
+Therefore, the sentiment expressed by the users is a useful measure of how the average investor changes or updates sentiment, rather than the overall level of sentiment.
+From the standpoint of understanding daily trading volume, this is appropriate because changes in sentiment are what lead to trading rather than the overall level of sentiment.
+If no messages were posted for a given firm/day/group, we set the average sentiment measure equal to 0, as we assume that no change in sentiment occurred from the last time the users posted

+Table 2, Panel D displays the summary statistics of average sentiment change for all users, and then broken down by investment philosophy.
 As seen with the distribution of bullish and bearish messages, investors tend to express more bullish sentiment, on average.
 Therefore, it is not surprising that the average sentiment for all users is 0.372.
-Interestingly, investors who self-report to follow a Growth investment philosophy are the most likely to post bullish messages, whereas fundamental investors are the most likely to post bearish messages.
-Novice investors are more likely to post bullish messages than professional investors, and longer-term investors are more likely to post bullish messages than day traders.
+Interestingly, investors who self-report to follow a growth investment philosophy are the most likely to post bullish messages, whereas fundamental investors are the most likely to post bearish messages.
+We present the summary statistics of the sentiment measure broken down by experience level and holding period in the Appendix (Table A.3).

-For our main measure, the sentiment of each message is given equal weight, but not all messages are created equally when some users have greater status than others.
-Thus, as a robustness to our main measure of sentiment, we also calculate a weighted average sentiment measure by weighting by the number of followers.
-As we show in the Appendix, our broad findings are not sensitive to using the weighted average sentiment versus average sentiment (see Table 12).
+For our main measure, we equal-weight the sentiment of each message.
+As a robustness to our main measure of sentiment, we also calculate a "follower-weighted" average sentiment measure by weighting the sentiment of each message by the number of followers of the user who posted the message.
+As we show in the Appendix, our broad findings are not sensitive to the choice of weights in the calculation of the average sentiment (see Table A.5).